 These football key words cover the advanced lingo and all FIFA terms related to the game.
 Shoot through to the most common football terminologies by clicking the alphabetic facility below.
 Or, take extra time and sharpen your knowledge and understanding of the beautiful game.

-This comprehensive list of football terms and definitions continues to grow.
+Note: This unabridged list of football terms and definitions continues to grow.
 Check in often for more information associated to football playing techniques and match-winning strategies.

-An up-to-date list of football teams a-z English names, location, stadium title, and football ground capacity for 2017/18 soccer season in UK.
+An up-to-date list of football teams a-z English names, location, stadium title, and the football ground capacity for 2018/19 soccer season in United Kingdom.

 A clause in the law that directs the referee to refrain from stopping play for a foul if a stoppage would benefit the team that committed the violation.